-It was observed that staff offered choices to residents throughout the day which included preferences for getting up and going to bed, what clothes they wanted to wear, food and drink options, and where and how they wished to spend their time.
+It was observed that staff offered choices to residents throughout the day which included preferences for getting up and going to bed, what clothes they wanted to wear food and drink options, and where and how they wished to spend their time.

-There was a range of activities provided for residents by staff and by visiting musicians.
-This included arts and crafts, sensory therapy and musical activities.
+There was a range of activities provided for residents.
+The range of activities included arts and crafts, bingo, musical activities and puzzles.

 Staff recognised the importance of maintaining good communication with families, especially whilst visiting was disrupted due to the COVID-19 pandemic.
-Visiting and care partner arrangements were in place with positive benefits to the physical and mental wellbeing of residents.
+Visiting arrangements were in place with positive benefits to the physical and mental wellbeing of residents.